-- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.
+The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. • The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+For exa ample, the federal loans a verage (row b) should only be the cumulative average of federal loans and the priv ate loans average (row e) should only be the cur nulative average of private loans

 Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-710 40.95% \$20,737 в Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+670 36.71% \$20,287 в Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-699 40.31% \$19,663 с Institutional loan programs.
-2 0.12% \$750 D State loan programs.
-0 0.00% \$0 E Private student loans made by a bank or lender.
-49 2.83% \$19,586
+656 35.95% \$19,284 с Institutional loan programs.
+2 0.11% \$500 D State loan programs.
+0 0.00% \$O E Private student loans made by a bank or lender.
+54 2.96% \$17,064

-Aid to Undergraduate Degree-seeking Nonresident Aliens
+Aid to Undergraduate Degree-seeking Nonresidents

-· Report numbers and dollar amounts for the same academic year checked in item H1
+• Report numbers and dollar amounts for the same academic year checked in item H1

-H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degreeseeking nonresident aliens:
+H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degreeseeking nonresidents:

-Institutional need-based scholarship or grant aid is available Institutional non-need-based scholarship or grant aid is available Institutional scholarship or grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: 107 Average dollar amount of institutional financial aid awarded to undergraduate degree- seeking nonresident aliens: \$8,994 Total dollar amount of institutional financial aid awarded to undergraduate degree- seeking nonresident aliens: \$962,331 H7 Check off all financial aid forms nonresident alien first-year financial aid applicants must submit:
+Institutional need-based scholarship or grant aid is available Institutional non-need-based scholarship or grant aid is available Institutional scholarship or grant aid is not available

+If institutional financial aid is available for undergraduate degree-seeking nonresidents, provide the number of undergraduate degree-seeking nonresidents who were awarded need-based or non-need-based aid:

+Average dollar amount of institutional financial aid awarded to undergraduate degreeseeking nonresidents:

+Total dollar amount of institutional financial aid awarded to undergraduate degreeseeking nonresidents:

+H7 Check off all financial aid forms nonresident first-year financial aid applicants must submit: